 To know more about your future rental in Paris, click on any or all of these links :

 According to the law on the rental of furnished premises, the landlord can request a guarantee deposit representing 2 months’ rent.
-However, if there is very expensive furniture, the landlord can request more.
+However, if the furniture is very expensive, the landlord can request more.
 For unfurnished rentals, the guarantee deposit is one month.

 The “Etat des lieux” should include reading readings of gas and electricity meters.
 A well prepared “Etat des lieux” can reduce the grounds for disagreement upon the lease termination.
 Make sure everything is recorded before you sign off.